Ebarringer2/Airplane-Game-Hub/README.md

 * Python 3.12.0 64-bit
 * All module requires located in `requirements.txt`

+### ML Model

+Tensorflow framework is implemented in this project in python vers 3.10.0, and this is the only version that will work with this code.
+Switching to Python 3.10.0 doesn't affect the functionality of other aspects of the program.

 ### Installing

 * Go to the base GitHub [directory](https://github.com/Ebarringer2/Airplane-Game-Hub)